HazelV16/YoutubeTrender/README.md

 original videos, and educational videos.
 User can also add a title and description to the videos and by examining the contents of and detecting which words appear frequently across titles and descriptions we can detect “trending topics.”
-See below for more information on YouTube and the YouTube Data API that generate the list of videos used in this assignment:
+See below for more information on YouTube and the YouTube Data API that generate the list of videos used in this project:

 YouTube: https://www.youtube.com/yt/about/en-GB/
 Wikipedia on Youtube: https://en.wikipedia.org/wiki/YouTube